The Imposter (short story): Plot summary

 The narrator, a struggling writer, knows that to be accepted among American expatriates in Paris in the 1920s, he has to exhibit a certain madness.
 Since all the obvious forms of craziness have become passé, he decides to exaggerate normality:

 He is an instant hit and gets invited to all the parties.
 At one event he meets Beano Walsh, who worked on a coal barge in the East River before he got a scholarship from Oscar Hahn to study sculpture in Paris.
-Since the narrator is broke, Beano invites him to live in his studio, which he shares with a Belgian prostitute who was left by the previous tenant.
+Since the narrator is broke, Beano invites him to live in his studio, which he shares with a Belgian prostitute who the previous tenant left.

-Beano constantly fails at drawing, which sends him into a rage, until he decides to work straight from marble, but fails at that too, smashing a whole truckload in frustration.
-He studies many anatomy books, but is unable to replicate the images and so destroys them and goes on a binge.
+Beano constantly fails at drawing, which sends him into a rage, until he decides to work straight from marble.
+He fails at that too, smashing a whole truckload in frustration.
+He studies many anatomy books, but cannot replicate the images, so he destroys them binges.
 An impending visit by one of Hahn's scouts to check on Beano's progress troubles him and he resolves to present an explanation for his inability to create: he argues all the anatomy books are wrong because they all used models that were five foot ten or less, while the ideal modern man is six feet tall.
 Beano's solution is to create a new book, and he begins frequenting the morgue in search of a perfect model.